ayushigithub12/Three-Tier-Kubernetes-Microservices/README.md

-# Cloud Native Todo App
+# Three-Tier-Kubernetes-Microservices

-A simple Todo application built to understand containerized and Kubernetes-based deployments.
+A simple  application built to understand containerized and Kubernetes-based deployments.

 ## Tech Stack
 - React (Frontend)